Architecture

 The runtime is useful on its own.
 A bare install gives you a standards-compliant OpenXR + WebXR surface for a 3D display — full-screen apps, simulation backend, native compositors, the WebXR bridge.
 No spatial desktop, no windowing, no launcher.

 A workspace controller is an optional process that adds spatial-desktop features on top: multi-app composition, window chrome, layout presets, an app launcher.
-The runtime exposes two extensions for this: XR_EXT_spatial_workspace for window pose / hit-test / capture, and XR_EXT_app_launcher for tile registration and lifecycle.
-Anything that speaks them is a first-class controller.
+The runtime exposes one extension for this: XR_DXR_spatial_workspace for window pose / hit-test / capture; launcher tiles come from each app's *.displayxr.json manifest.
+Anything that speaks it is a first-class controller.

 Reference: DisplayXR Shell